-By Jonás G. Chong Curiel
+by Jonás G. Chong Curiel

 Head of Department – Psychology and Spirituality Programs

-Our body responds favorably to this Earth energy, stimulating healing responses, by directly connecting our skin (preferably our feet) to a natural, electrically conductive surface like grass, dirt, gravel or sand.
+Our body responds favorably to this Earth energy, stimulating healing responses by directly connecting our skin (preferably our feet) to a natural, electrically conductive surface like grass, dirt, gravel, or sand.
 It might seem surprising that one of the best things that you can do for your health is walking barefoot on natural ground.

 Many scientists have been studying the effects of Earthing with very promising results.
-Research indicates that when we are connected to the Earth, the energetic output of our body becomes one with the Earth, thus cancelling out other frequencies that can be harmful to our well-being.
+Research indicates that when we are connected to the Earth, the energetic output of our body becomes one with the Earth, thus canceling out other frequencies that can be harmful to our well-being.

 Some of the benefits of Earthing include: